How to increase the frequency of your Blips and get the most for your money!

 The key to the success of your campaign is balancing your locations, your schedule, and your budget.

 The more locations you select, the less Blips you will receive on each location

 Blip’s algorithm will prioritize your daily budget by spending as much as possible to get you as many Blips as possible.
 You will receive more displays on the locations that have the most availability, and less displays on other locations.

 As more locations are added, Blip will continue to optimize to get the most possible Blips and will not display evenly across locations.

-We suggest taking the following steps to avoid having the majority of your daily budget spent on a relatively “cheaper” boards in areas you may not be targeting:
+We suggest taking the following steps to avoid having the majority of your daily budget spent on a relatively “cheaper” boards:

 Create targeted campaigns in specific areas instead of larger campaigns targeting multiple areas.
 For example, creating separate campaigns for West Coast boards, Midwest boards, and East Coast boards, rather than one large nationwide campaign.

 Feel free to get even more granular than this, down to the state and city level if you can.
 Just remember to split up your daily budget between each of these campaigns evenly, or according to the number of locations selected in each campaign (more signs selected means more budget allotted).

 2. Setting a Daily Budget